D4NK3/coffee-machine/README.md

 ## Installation and Running
 - Installation<br/>
-You first need to clone this repository or you can download only the CoffeeMachine.java source file.
-After downloading the file you need to compile it.
-If you have jdk installed on your computer then use the `javac CoffeeMachine.java` command to compile the program.
+You first need to clone this repository.
+After that you need to compile the `CoffeeMachine.java` file.
+If you have [JDK](https://www.oracle.com/java/technologies/javase-downloads.html) installed on your computer then use the `javac CoffeeMachine.java` command to compile the program.

 - Running<br/>
 After compilation you can run your program using the `java CoffeeMachine.class` command.